googlefonts/how-to-hint-variable-fonts/README.md

 **Outline corrections:**  Hinting is usually the last step in the production process.
 If there are any problems with the outlines, outline modifications will be required.
 VTT does allow some point manipulation for static fonts, but not for Variable outlines.
 Changes to the original outlines must be made in the source files, in a font editor.
 The font can then be regenerated.

-In summary: Hints can be exported from a TrueType font to an XML file, editS completed on the original source file outlines in a font editor, and a new TrueType file generated.
+In summary: Hints can be exported from a TrueType font to an XML file, edits completed on the original source file outlines in a font editor, and a new TrueType file generated.
 Import the saved XML file, compile everything for all glyphs and resume the hinting.

 **Important Note:** _This technique only works if the glyph order and point order is preserved.

 **Editing:** Export all hinting code from the font to XML, editing the XML in an external text editor, then re-importing those hints back to your original font, with modifications.

 In the following example, we will replace all ‘ResYDist’ code commands with the ‘YShift’ command.
 Using the YShift command in place of the ResYDist for controlling stem weights, helps to render the outlines of all Variations from Light to Black, using more natural rendering from the outline.
 The ResYDist command, causes stems to round to full pixels at smaller sizes.
-This causes distortions, particulatly in lighter outlines.
-Using the YShift command in place of ResYDist correct these distortions and renders the outlines more accurately.
+This causes distortions, particularly in lighter outlines.
+Using the YShift command in place of ResYDist corrects these distortions and renders the outlines more accurately.

 ![LatinAutohinter](https://github.com/googlefonts/how-to-vtt/blob/main/Images/exportxml.gif)